-But whether you have celiac disease, gluten intolerance or simply any type of food allergy, a product’s ingredients list is a top concern.
+Whether you have celiac disease, gluten intolerance or simply any type of food allergy, a product’s ingredients list is a top concern.
 Avoiding particular foods and ingredients — such as gluten — is a treatment strategy for all these conditions.
 Not only does that require you to pay attention to whether gluten is found in the food you consume, you also have to be mindful about whether gluten is in any supplements you take — including your protein powder.

-So how can you tell if popular protein powders like whey have gluten?
+So how can you tell if popular protein powders have gluten?
 In the United States, any product labeled “gluten free” must be made with gluten free ingredients and contain fewer than 20 parts per million (ppm) of gluten.
 If you see “gluten free” written on a protein powder product, that should serve as indication that the protein powder is, in fact, gluten free.
 Also, you can look out for protein powders that have been certified gluten free by a third-party organization, such as the Gluten Free Certification Organization (GFCO).
 To receive the GFCO seal of approval, products must contain no more than 10 ppm of gluten — a requirement that is even more stringent than what is required by law.

 But are they also gluten free?

 The protein from soybeans is also naturally gluten free.
 Soy protein is made from defatted soybean flakes that have been washed in either alcohol or water to remove extras like sugars and dietary fiber.
 It’s one of the few plant-based complete proteins and contains very little fat and no cholesterol.
-But like whey protein, many soy protein powders are also often made with other gluten-containing ingredients.
+Like whey protein, many soy protein powders are also often made with other gluten-containing ingredients.
 It’s important to check the labels of your protein powders and other soy products.
 Choose soy products that are marked “gluten free,” as those are required to contain less than 20 ppm of gluten.